bespired/spritepacker/readme.md

 $ npm install
 ```

-and run watch in another terminal then your backend server
+and run watch in another terminal aside from your backend server
 ```sh
 $ npm run watch
 ```